Carnival Radiance: Layout

 She has a nine-deck atrium with four glass elevators, a two-deck lounge with seating for 747, and a total capacity of 3,400 passengers and 1,100 crew members.

 Service history

-Throughout her service, Carnival Victory was based in Miami, sailing year-round on alternating three-night and four-night cruises to Caribbean destinations.
-In July 2020, Carnival announced that Carnival Radiance's new homeport would become Long Beach instead of Port Canaveral or Galveston, which were previously announced in 2018 and 2019, respectively.
+Throughout her service, Carnival Victory was based at Miami, Florida, sailing year-round on alternating three-night and four-night cruises to Caribbean destinations.
+In July 2020, Carnival announced that Carnival Radiance's new homeport would become Long Beach instead of Port Canaveral or Galveston, Texas, which were previously announced in 2018 and 2019, respectively.
 Following her debut in December 2021, she began sailing year-round on alternating three-night and four-night cruises to Catalina Island and Ensenada.